Akashraj2106/insta-ejs-gallery/README.md

-# 📸 Instagram Profile Clone
+# 📸 insta-ejs-gallery

-A visually appealing Instagram profile clone built using HTML, CSS, and optionally EJS for dynamic rendering.
+A visually appealing insta-ejs-gallery built using HTML, CSS, and optionally EJS for dynamic rendering.
 Supports dark mode, profile pictures, post galleries, and more!

 ---